Novavax's COVID-19 Vaccine: Your Questions Answered

 Note: Information in this article was accurate at the time of original publication.
 Because information about COVID-19 changes rapidly, we encourage you to visit the websites of the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), and your state and local government for the latest information.

 The Novavax vaccine is one of three vaccines available in the U.S. for the prevention of COVID-19 and the only one that does not use the relatively new mRNA vaccine technology.
-It’s unique among the available coronavirus vaccines here in that it uses a traditional virus-blocking technology that’s been used against other diseases.
+Instead, it relies on a traditional virus-blocking technology that’s been used against other diseases.

 “A non-mRNA option is good news for many reasons,” said F. Perry Wilson, MD, a Yale Medicine nephrologist and epidemiologist, when the original Novavax vaccine was authorized.
 One is that this is an additional vaccine choice that may be acceptable to Americans who are not fully vaccinated, he explained.
 Even though the Pfizer-BioNTech and Moderna mRNA vaccines are safe and highly effective, “we’ve heard a lot of people say the reason they've chosen not to get an mRNA vaccine is because the mRNA technology is relatively new and it hasn't been tried on a wide scale before.”

-Here are some things you should know about the Novavax vaccine.
+Here are some facts you should know about the Novavax vaccine.

-How is Novavax different than the other COVID-19 vaccines in the U.S.?
+How is Novavax different from the other COVID vaccines in the U.S.?

 Though COVID vaccines may utilize different delivery mechanisms, the end result is the same: cells in the body recognize that a spike protein (the spikes you see sticking out of the coronavirus in pictures) doesn’t belong, and the immune system reacts by activating immune cells and producing antibodies to attack the real virus if you get exposed.